JustLeif/global-keylogger/README.md

 ## Purpose

 - This Linux software is a binary executable that will globally log all connected devices key inputs, and store them in a remote MySQL database. **Written in Rust with crates evdev, tokio, and sqlx**.
-- Built as a portfolio project, this project demonstrates my ability to utilize async Rust, MySQL, Linux Systems programming (kinda lol), to make a fast and consistent piece of software 😏.
+- Built as a portfolio project, this project demonstrates my ability to utilize async Rust, MySQL, and Linux Systems programming, to make a fast and consistent piece of software 😏.

 ## Dependencies